Updated: July 2018

 - In June 2002, former State Department and Pentagon officials confirmed that the U.S. Navy observed Israeli missile tests in the Indian Ocean in 2000 and that the Dolphin-class has been fitted with nuclear-capable cruise missiles of a new design.

 - There have been rumors that Israel’s SLCM in question is a modified version of the U.S.-supplied Harpoon anti-ship cruise missile or the Israeli Popeye Turbo air-launched missile.

 - Very little is known about Israel’s air-based nuclear forces.
 It is estimated that Israel maintains 30 nuclear gravity bombs to be delivered by aircraft.

-- The Israeli military operates well over 200 F-16 Falcons and F-15 Eagle aircrafts.
-Some are believed to be certified to deliver nuclear payloads.
+- The Israeli military possesses 205 F-16 Falcons and 25 F-15 Eagle aircrafts, some of which are believed to be equipped for nuclear weapon delivery.

 - Very little is known about Israel’s fissile materials production or stockpiles.
 The Israel Atomic Energy Commission (IAEC) is responsible for overseeing the country’s nuclear activities.

-- The report estimates Israel may possess 860 kg of weapons-grade plutonium.
+- As of January 2017, Israel is estimated to possess 860 kg of weapons-grade plutonium.